Natyam: Plot

 Natyam is a village that is renowned for Indian classical music and is home to several traditional dance schools.
-According to legend, British colonial authorities led by Lord Francis tried to destroy these arts but the goddess in the nearby temple intervened, killing British soldiers in a rage and then being calmed by a devotee and rerecording the knowledge in a book she gave to him.
-As a girl, Sitara tires of her studies and instead gets interested in dance.
+According to legend, British colonial authorities led by Lord Francis tried to destroy these arts but the goddess in the nearby temple intervened, killing British soldiers in a rage and then being pacified by a devotee and redocumenting the knowledge in a book she gave him.
+As a girl, Sitara tires of her studies and instead becomes interested in dance.
 At a dance school, she is told the story of Kadhambari by the guru there, who found it in a diary left in Francis' antique car.
 The story spurs her to learn dance and become a part of his school.
-However, the guru's wife, who was planning to perform the story, dies soon after, and a rumor is spread that the story is cursed.
+However, the guru's wife, who was planning to perform the story, dies soon after, and a rumour is spread that the story is cursed.

 Twenty years later, Sitara has become a renowned dancer herself.
 Meanwhile, Rohit comes from Hyderabad looking for a new idea for his team to enter a dance competition in America.
 Seeing her dance in the temple, he is stunned and continually follows and irritates Sitara.
 He eventually joins her dance school, but despite his enthusiasm he seemingly doesn't pick up any skills.
 A month later, Sitara gets to perform with Hari Babu, the school's pre-eminent male dancer.
 However, the MLA-cum-temple owner asks his son, who had earlier harassed Sitara to ruin the performance, to make sure "someone dies".
-Rohit also comes and shows his dancing skills by rehearsing with Sitara, surprising everyone.
-They get distracted and accidentally kiss, which the MLA's son uses to spark a riot, forcing Rohit to take Sitara back to his friends in Hyderabad.
+Rohit also showcases his dancing skills by rehearsing with Sitara, surprising everyone.
+They get distracted and accidentally kiss, which the MLA's son uses to spark a riot, forcing Rohit to take Sitara with him to Hyderabad.
 Sitara meets his dance troupe and, while initially repulsed by the Western hip hop dances they perform and deeply homesick, she eventually assimilates with them and suggests they use Kadhambari's story for their competition.
-They gain a spot, but Hari, jealous of Sitara's success, purposely moves the temple dance show to the same date as her flight and guilts her into going to gain forgiveness from her guru.
+They gain a spot, but Hari, jealous of Sitara's success, purposely moves the temple dance show to the same date as her flight and guilt-trips her into going to gain forgiveness from her guru.
 She goes despite Rohit, his friends and her mother's protests, but Hari reveals his true intentions to shame her and rile up the crowd to again drive her out without being able to attend the competition.
 However, Rohit and the troupe intervene and stage a performance of Kadhambari.